vicelversa/AutomatedSeedboxSync/README.md

 The copy function is a limitation and will leave you with multiple copies of files in your LFTP transfer directories.
 You must also setup a cleanup post processing script to clean up those directories after successful import from sonarr/radarr.

-See the sonar and radarr cleanup scripts.
+See the sonar and radarr cleanup scripts which are to be called via sonarr / radarr from: settings, connect, custom script and "on download, on upgrade"